Artificial Intelligence

 Let’s take a look at this dashboard showing all the meteorite impacts on Earth between -2500 and 2012.
 Can you identify what’s strange here?

 Meteorites seem to have carefully avoided certain parts of the planet – a large part of South America, Africa, Russia, Greenland, etc. And if we focus on the graph showing the number of meteorites per year, these have tended to fall more in the last 50 years (and almost not over the whole period covering -2055 to 1975).
-And if we focus on the graph showing the number of meteorites per year, these have tended to fall more in the last 50 years (and hardly at all over the whole period from -2055 to 1975).

 Is this really the case?
 Or rather flaws in the way the data was collected?